Axonics Factors Likely to Have Influenced Earnings Results Stock market Insights & financial analysis

 Axonics, Inc. is expected* to report earnings on 05/06/2021 after market close.
 The report will be for the fiscal Quarter ending Mar 2021.
 According to Zacks Investment Research, based on 6 analysts’ forecasts, the consensus EPS forecast for the quarter is $-0.41.
 The reported EPS for the same quarter last year was $-0.43.

-Axonics last posted its quarterly earnings data on February 25th, 2021.
-The reported ($0.29) earnings per share for the quarter, topping the consensus estimate of ($0.32) by $0.03.
-The company earned $34.78 million during the quarter, compared to the consensus estimate of $34.86 million.
+Axonics last announced its quarterly earnings data on February 25th, 2021.
+The reported ($0.29) EPS for the quarter, beating the consensus estimate of ($0.32) by $0.03.
+The firm earned $34.78 million during the quarter, compared to the consensus estimate of $34.86 million.
 Axonics has generated ($2.80) earnings per share over the last year.
 Axonics has confirmed that its next quarterly earnings report will be published on Thursday, May 6th, 2021.
-Axonics will be holding an earnings conference call on Thursday, May 6th.
-Interested parties can register for or listen to the call using this link.

 Analyst Opinion on Axonics (NASDAQ:AXNX)